-This project is intended as a Content Management System (CMS) for Jekyll static sites.
-It is meant to enable users to edit a Jekyll site hosted with Github Sites from a web browser, and provides a permission management interface for multi-user support.
+This project is intended as a Content Management System (CMS) for Jekyll and Astro static sites.
+It is meant to enable users to edit a markdown site hosted with Github Pages from a web browser.
+Hyde also provides a permission management interface for multi-user support, integrating with Discord.

 It is composed of a frontend written in Svelte, and a backend written in Rust.